NickSuprik/JavaSimpleCalculator/README.md

 6. The program will compute and display the result.

 ## Example Run
+Enter the first number
+10
-Enter the first number 10 Enter the second number 5 Choose an operation (Addition)
+Enter the second number
+5
+Choose an operation

 Addition